aidandunlop/task/README.md

 >
 > Analyze this and don't you squint!
 >
-> Take a look and execute `foofoo`,
+> Take a look and execute foofoo,
 >
-> Print the number, and find the issue!
+> Print the result, and find the issue!